GeoscienceAustralia/ptha/ptha_access/DETAILED_README.md

 # **Obtaining detailed information on earthquake scenarios, tsunami initial conditions, and tsunami time-series**

-**Note to users -- a security update to the NCI THREDDS Server broke the codes here, and caused the tests to fail.
-On 21/07/2021 we implemented changes suggested by NCI to work-around the issues.
+**Note to users -- a security update to the NCI THREDDS Server on 16/07/21 broke the codes here, and caused the tests to fail.
+On 21/07/21 we implemented changes suggested by NCI to work-around the issues.
 Users will need to update their copy of the codes here in order to use the database.**

 For every PTHA18 scenario we provide earthquake information, tsunami initial conditions, and tsunami time-series at every hazard point.
 Combined with